 Considerations and limitations

-- Multiple requests to an authorization server and the associated data endpoint occur during authoring.
-Some APIs implement rate limiting for certain requests and this may affect authoring the output.
+- Multiple requests to an authorization server and the associated data endpoint occur when creating an output.
+Some APIs implement rate limiting for certain requests and this can affect output creation.

-- For security reasons, access token request POST body must be reconfigured when editing the authentication parameters.
+- For security reasons, the access token requests POST body must be reconfigured when editing the authentication parameters.

 - The web server must be externally accessible on the internet.